 Meetings with Your Elected Student Representatives.
 Each year the MS students elect a student representative, and the PhD students elect a student representative.
-These two students are invited to attend weekly faculty meetings, where typically the first item on the agenda is feedback from students.
+These two students are invited to attend faculty meetings when there is a need.
+Typically, when the student representatives are in attendance, the first item on the agenda of these meetings is feedback from students.
 In order to solicit your feedback, your student representatives will hold regular meetings (usually monthly) in order to exchange information, provide feedback, and/or problem-solve student related issues.
 The program expects you to attend these meetings.
 These meetings are a chance for you to express concerns as well as highlight strengths of your experiences in the program, the clinic, supervision, and any other issues.
 Your representatives then bring the main points regarding these concerns to faculty meeting without divulging anyone's identity.
 From time-to-time, the faculty ask the student representatives to seek your input on issues the faculty may be considering.
 Of course, student representatives are available to hear your feedback at times through email or personal contact.

 Semester Cohort Meetings with Program and Clinical Directors.
-You are expected to attend a group meeting once in Fall Semester and once in Winter Semester with the Program Director and Clinical Director.
+You are expected to attend a group meeting at least once a school year with the Program Director and Clinical Director.
 This is an opportunity to share suggestions for improvement and collaboratively problem solve around concerns.
-The themes of your feedback in these meetings are reported to the faculty and supervisors without any identifying information about who gave the feedback.
+The themes of your feedback in this meeting is reported to the faculty and supervisors without any identifying information about who gave the feedback.